jabamaus/jaba/README.md

 To do:

+- add slnproperty which can address sln sections.
+Particularly useful when used with ExtensibilityGlobals
 - disband VSProj in favour of VSUtilities module
 - add error_line or similar to jaba_error. 'callstack' is cumbersome
 - Add integer type